Earlier this year I got on the scales and thought “Oh no, my holiday has just caught up with me!”

 I think there’s room for both a quantitative and qualitative approach to measuring the health of a church.

 There are a number of quantitative elements I like to measure when assessing the health of a church.
+The elements help you identify the signs of a healthy church.

 The total membership of a church should be segmented into three areas: adults, high school youth, and children.